ghc-proposals/ghc-proposals/proposals/0000-or-patterns.rst

 A pattern on a Haskell 98 data constructor (aka. a "vanilla" or "boring" constructor) only binds values.

-However with existential quanticiation and GADTs, patterns can also bind
+However with existential quantification and GADTs, patterns can also bind

 - Equality constraints